Oil crash puts Africa's cash-strapped producers in peril

 In Nigeria, for instance, production is forecast to fall by 35% without offshore field investments.
 Across Africa, Rystad estimates delayed spending could mean 200,000 barrels per day (bpd) drop in expected output by 2025.

-“The discipline that’s going to be introduced will be a shock to the system,” said Alex Vines, head of the Africa Programme at British think-tank Chatham House.
+“The discipline that’s going to be introduced will be a shock to the system,” said Alex Vines, head of the Africa Program at British think-tank Chatham House.

 “This is really different terrain, and these are very vulnerable economies,” Vines added.